tsh/codebakery-time-tracker/README.md

 > python3.5 main.py
 ```

-Then check the localhost:8000 in your local browser.
+Then check the localhost:8000 in your browser.